 What vitamins and other nutrients do raisins contain?

-Your guinea pig needs calcium to form and maintain strong bones!
-Their heart, muscles, and nerves need calcium to function properly.
+Your guinea pig needs calcium for their body to create and maintain strong bones!
+It’s also important for their heart, muscles, and nerves in order to function properly.
+Young guinea pigs will need more calcium than some because they’re still growing and developing!
 There is 62 mg in 100 g of raisins.

 This works in tandem with calcium to keep your guinea pig’s bones strong!
 It also helps remove waste and repair damaged tissues in your piggy’s body.
+Waste removal is a vital part of the guinea pig’s body functions, as it ensures that your guinea pig’s digestive system is also able to function properly.
 There is 98 mg in 100 g of raisins.

 What other benefits does raisins provide for your guinea pig?